dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/api-v2/introduction.md

 # Introduction: Using API v2

-Version 2 of the DSP API aims to make both the response and request formats more generic and consistent.
-Version 1 was basically the result of the reimplementation of the existing API of the SALSAH prototype.
-Since the development of this prototype has a long history and the specification of API V1 was an evolving process, V1 has various inconsistencies and peculiarities.
-With V2, we would like to offer a format that is consistent and hence easier to use for a client.

-Please note that V2 is still in development.
-We do not yet recommend using it on productive systems.

 ## API v2 Path Segment

 Every request to API v2 includes `v2` as a path segment, e.g.